UCNZ-SENG302-2018-Donaco/OrgaNZ/README.md

 * Mockito
 * Cucumber
 * TestFX

+Design decisions about our external libraries used can be found under our `doc/design_decisions.md` file.

 All applicable copyright notices and licenses for the libraries used are provided in the `LICENSES.txt` file.